4.09.2026

 Improv

-I crushed an improv scene, they invited me to participate but first the emcee read the the house rules.
-No misogynism, no anti0immigrant, no homophobia, no inappropriate touching, no porn.
-Seemed to me it was ImproWoke.
+I crushed an improv scene.
+They invited me to participate, but first, the emcee had to read the house rules: no misogyny, no anti-immigrant rhetoric, no homophobia, no inappropriate touching, and no "porn."
+It seemed to me I had stumbled into ImproWoke

 11.26.2025

-Most people agree that saving time hours are useless.
-But it would be crazy to change the time system only in one city.
-Does caroe diem nuke any sense for this post?
-Or is it cave canem?
-I need some western culture for this moment.
+Most people agree that Daylight Saving hours are useless.
+But it would be crazy to change the time system for only one city.
+Carpe Diem, Mr. Mayor?
+More like Cave Canem.

 11.23.2025